 You will be given treosulfan in the chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.
-Treosulfan can be given in combination with other cancer drugs.
+Treosulfan can also be taken as capsules at home.
+It can be given on its own or in combination with other cancer drugs.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that your blood cells are at a safe level to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
 They will ask you how you have been feeling.
 If your blood results are okay, the pharmacist will prepare your chemotherapy.
 Your nurse will tell you when your treatment is likely to be ready.

 Your nurse usually gives you anti-sickness (anti-emetic) drugs before the chemotherapy.
 The chemotherapy drugs can be given:

 - through a short thin tube that the nurse puts into a vein in your arm or hand (cannula)

 - through a fine tube that goes under the skin of your chest and into a vein close by (central line)